CamilaBodack/shell-script-playground/scripts/README.md

 ## Whats it solves ?

-That script was used in a machine learning project were was needed to organize the 'parts of speech' in organized folders and subfolders.
+That script was used in a project were was needed to organize the 'parts of speech' in organized folders and subfolders.
 Something like this:

 ```
 A